toros-dev/.github/profile/README.md

 ## Overview

-The **toros-dev** is a research-oriented engineering group focused on building high-quality, open-source infrastructure for financial data acquisition, transformation, and analysis.
+**toros-dev** is a research-oriented engineering group focused on building high-quality, open-source infrastructure for financial data acquisition, transformation, and analysis.

-The organization’s primary objective is to develop **reliable, reproducible, and model-ready data systems** for working with U.S. Securities and Exchange Commission (SEC) EDGAR filings.
-This includes tooling for structured data extraction, XBRL parsing, and the reconstruction of consistent financial time series across filings, companies, and reporting regimes.
+The organization's primary objective is to develop **reliable, reproducible, and model-ready data systems** that turn heterogeneous financial disclosures into consistent, analyzable structures — covering structured data extraction, XBRL parsing, and the reconstruction of financial time series across filings, companies, and reporting regimes.

-The flagship project, **toros**, is designed as a modular Python toolkit that abstracts the complexity of XBRL data formats and provides a clean, extensible dataframe interface for researchers, developers, and quantitative analysts.
+The flagship project, **toros**, is a modular Python toolkit that represents complex financial objects as first-class typed structures on top of a clean, extensible dataframe interface.
+It abstracts the complexity of XBRL and related disclosure formats, giving researchers, developers, and quantitative analysts a stable representation layer to compute on rather than a pile of nested filing data.
 The system emphasizes:

 * Deterministic data pipelines and reproducibility
 * Robust API and SDK design